-Fixtures & Results – 2018
+Fixtures & Results – 2022

 There are 6 clubs in the division, and 4 fixtures.
 At each fixture, a club can field 2 athletes in each of the sprint, endurance, throw and jump events listed above.
 There will be an “A” athlete and a “B” athlete, with points as follows, for positions 1-6: “A” athletes: 9 / 7 / 6 / 5 / 4 / 3 “B” athletes: 7 / 5 / 4 / 3 / 2 / 1.
 The club with the most overall points wins the fixture.

-It is important to field athletes in all available events to ensure that no available points are missed, so please be willing to “have a go” in events that may not be your favoured choice.
+It is important to field athletes in all available events to ensure that no available points are missed, so please be willing to “have a go” in events that may not be your favoured choice

 As well as athletes, every club has to provide a team of officials to support the event.
 A significant number of points are also scored for provision of officials, and if we are short of officials, this can greatly reduce the points that we score.
 Not all officials need to be qualified – roles include, for example, raking the long jump pit, collecting the discus after each throw etc – so if you are unable to compete, please make yourself available to officiate.